 Salus, the Roman goddess of public well-being, feeds a serpent from a patera.

-Rev.: CLAV De BELLI PORTE "close the gate of war"
+Rev.: CLAV - De - BELLI - PORTE "close the gate to war"

-Personification of peace stands in front of a building.
-Inside is a chained person in middle of weapons.
+The personification of peace stands in front of a building.

 Rev.: OB / INSVB / RIΛM / SERVΛ / TΛM in oak wreath.